segmentstream-com/segmentstream-com.github.io/_docs/events/updated-cart.md

   cart: {...}
 })
 ```
 > Do not call the code during or immediately before reloading the site page, for example, when you remove a product from the shopping cart.
-In this case, the redirect can happen before the DigitalDataManager has enough time to send the event to all connected systems
+In this case, the redirect can happen before the SegmentStream has enough time to send the event to all connected systems

 > For a detailed description of the [`cart`](/digitaldata/cart) object, see the developer section.